ndakic/LaptopPrice/README.md

 - Library: BeautifulSoup
 - PostgreSQL adapter: Psycopg
 - Collects as many as possible laptops from website <a href="https://www.kupindo.com/" target="_blank"> kupindo.com</a>
-    - Insert collected data into DB
+    - Collected data are inserted into DB (PSQL)

 <h4> Deployment </h4>